jfontenot0285/Josh-s-Repo/Java/README.rst

 LocalInventory
 **************

 - LocalInventory is a gui-driven application which allows a user to manipulate an inventory database.
+- The application was created with JavaFX and scene builder.
 - Parts may be added, modified, removed, and associated with products.